 What is Data at Rest?

-Data at Rest is data collected in a single place – be it in on a file server, a workstation, a database, a USB stick, or the cloud.
-Data at rest tends to have a logical structure that betrays its contents and value, i.e. credit card information, bank account numbers, personally identifiable information (PII), and non-public information (NPI).
+Data at Rest is data collected in a single place – be it on a file server, a workstation, a database, a USB stick, or the cloud.
+Data at rest tend to have a logical structure that betrays its contents and value, i.e. credit card information, bank account numbers, personally identifiable information (PII), and non-public information (NPI).
 Compared to data moving across a network, or data in transit, data at rest represents an easier target for hackers and threat actors.

 Protecting Data at Rest

 An organization must be able to answer the following questions before it can implement effective protection mechanisms for its data at rest:

 - Where does the data reside?

 - How is the data classified?

 - What is the format of the data?